-Support for your survey is not guaranteed and is dependent upon the capacity of the office.
-In order to make sure that you get the support that you need, it is strongly recommended that you give yourself sufficient time to plan and to consult the guidelines on this site.
+In order to make sure that our office is able to provide the support that you need, it is strongly recommended sufficient time to plan and to consult the guidelines on this site is incorporated.

 A General Guide to Administering Surveys